theupdateframework/taps/tap4.md

 # Specification

-We introduce a mandatory top-level metadata file called `assignments.json`.
+We introduce a mandatory top-level metadata file called `map.json`.
-This file is also known as the _repository assignments file_, and comes into play when a client requests targets.
+This _map file_ comes into play when a client requests targets.

-Using a scheme similar to targets delegations within a repository, targets may be assigned to one or more repositories in this file.
+Using a scheme similar to targets delegations within a repository, targets may be mapped to one or more repositories in this file.

 A client will keep all metadata for each repository in a separate directory.

-## The repository assignments file
+## The map file

-The repository assignments file maps targets to repositories.
+The map file maps targets to repositories.
 This file is not available from a repository.
 It is either constructed by the user using the TUF command-line tools, or distributed by an out-of-band bootstrap process.

-The repository assignments file contains a dictionary that holds two keys, "repositories" and "assignments."
+The map file contains a dictionary that holds two keys, "repositories" and "mapping."

 The value of the "repositories" key is another dictionary.
 Each key in this dictionary is a _repository name_, and its value is a list of